makrai/notes/touvron2307-llama-2.md

 * Even with proficient annotators, each individual writes with significant variation
 * A model fine-tuned on SFT annotation learns this diversity, including, unfortunately, the tail-end of poorly executed annotation.
-Fur- thermore,
+Furthermore,
 * perf is capped by the writing abilities of the most skilled annotators
 * annotators are arguably less subject to discrepancy when comparing two outputs’ preference annotation for RLHF